 7. Hare Indian Dog

-Like a kind of domesticated Coyote used by the Hare Indians for catching dinner, over time aboriginal hunting methods were not needed and in turn neither was the breed.
-Believed to derive from another extinct breed, the Tahltan Bear Dog.
+These pooches were like a domesticated Coyote, and were used by the Hare Indians for catching their dinner.
+Over time, aboriginal hunting methods were no longer needed and in turn neither was the breed.
+They’re believed to derive from another extinct breed, the Tahltan Bear Dog.

 8. Braque Du Puy

 A hunting dog from France, the breed was flexible and fast.
-Their origin is not known but there are many great stories claiming their origin.
-One tells of how 2 brothers with the surname Du Puy crossed a Braque Francais called ‘Miss’ with a Sloughi called ‘Zidar’.
+Their origin is not known but there are many great stories claiming where they come from.
+One tells of how two brothers with the surname Du Puy crossed a Braque Francais called ‘Miss’ with a Sloughi called ‘Zidar’.

-Another story tells of a French gamekeeper for the King battling to save his dogs during the French revolution by breeding them with Braques.
-He ends up creating the Braque du puy and rewarded for his valiant effort they give the new breed his name.
+Another story tells of a French gamekeeper to the King battling to save his dogs during the French revolution by breeding them with Braques.
+As the story goes, he ended up creating the new breed, and was rewarded for his valiant effort by having the new breed named after him; Du Puy.

-Tesem literally translates as ‘hunting dog’ and resembled most similar to that of today’s Greyhound.
+Tesem literally translates as ‘hunting dog’ and this breed most closely resembles today’s Greyhound.
 One of the earliest known recordings of the Tesem is the “Khufu dog” from the tomb of King Khufu.
 This dog was named Akbaru, and was depicted wearing a collar.
 Although their nearest living descendant is the Greyhound, their skeleton is closer to the Terrier.

 10. Talbot Hound

-Ever wondered where the Beagle gets its big floppy ears?
-The Talbot hound is the great-great-great etc Grandad of the beloved Beagle!
-It is believed William the Conqueror brought the breed to England in 1066, although slow they were often used as law enforcement at war, searching out escaping soldiers.
+Ever wondered where Beagle gets their big floppy ears?
+The Talbot hound is the great-great-great-greeeeat (etc!)
+Grandad of the beloved Beagle.
+It’s believed William the Conqueror brought the breed to England in 1066, and although fairly slow, they were used as law enforcement at war, searching out escaping soldiers.

-So not quite as adorable as their grandchildren have turned out to be, they do however feature on many pub crests in the UK.
+And while not quite as adorable as their grandchildren have turned out to be, they actually feature on many pub crests in the UK.
 Look out for them next time you go for a pint!

 11. Hawaiian Poi dog

-So far we have seen mostly hunting dogs become extinct due to man’s evolution and discovery of the supermarket.
-However, this little dog was bred to be a show dog or in 1894 a book about the breed claimed they are ‘something for a lady’.
+So far in this list, we have seen mostly hunting dogs become extinct due to man’s evolution (and discovery of the supermarket).
+However, this little dog was bred in the 1800’s to be a show dog and a lady’s companion.

-However their coat was hard to maintain and ended up being their downfall as competition in shows would argue they were mixed breeds.
-The demand started to decline, however not without leaving their lasting mark as the ancestors of the Yorkshire terrier.
+Their coat was hard to maintain, and over time their popularity waned, though not without leaving a lasting mark as the ancestors of the Yorkshire terrier.

 The Chien-gris were used in the French royal pack as scent hounds.
 Funnily enough though, their sense of smell wasn’t actually anything special, it’s just that the Kings preferred them over St Huberts as they were larger in size.
 By the nineteenth century they had become virtually impossible to find, because of mixed breeding and the effect of the Revolution on French hunting.